What Is a Beneficiary

 Difference Between Heirs and Named Recipients

 While both heirs and recipients may inherit, they are not always the same.
 Heirs inherit by default under state law if no valid will exists.
+Unlike heirs who inherit automatically, beneficiaries in a will are chosen intentionally and listed by name in the document.
 On the other hand, the testator directly names designated recipients in legal documents, which may include non-relatives such as friends or nonprofit groups.

 A major benefit of estate planning is the ability to override inheritance laws by clearly naming individuals or entities.
-You can update these choices as your life changes.
+You can update beneficiaries in a will as your life changes.

 Categories of Named Recipients